 Biodiversity, wherever it lives, is a global concern.
 A recent OECD report makes the economic and business case for biodiversity protection and observes that it is "fundamental to achieving food security, poverty reduction and more inclusive and equitable development".
-At stake along with species extinctions are ecosystem services such as crop pollination, water provision and purification, flood protection and carbon sequestration worth an estimated US\$125-140 trillion per year globally-more than one and a half times global GDP.35 The costs of inaction on biodiversity loss are high.
+At stake along with species extinctions are ecosystem services such as crop pollination, water provision and purification, flood protection and carbon sequestration worth an estimated US\$125-140 trillion per year globally-more than one and a half times global GDP.
+The costs of inaction on biodiversity loss are high.

 Critical to Canada and the world is the role of tropical regions in global climate change.
 In 2018, the UN's environment, development, and agriculture chiefs issued a joint statement declaring that "forests are a major, requisite front of action in the global fight against catastrophic climate change - thanks to their unparalleled capacity to absorb and store carbon."
 A review article on land sector climate solutions warns that "maintaining tropical and peatland forests is particularly critical because both store a large fraction of terrestrial carbon per unit area and have high biodiversity".
-A recent global analysis identified natural areas with high concentrations of carbon where carbon loss is "irrecoverable on timescales relevant to avoiding dangerous climate impacts" and where carbon stores can be affected by local activities (as opposed to climate change itself).
-The most important include large expanses of tropical forest in the Amazon, Congo, Guiana Shield and southeast Asia.38
+A recent Above: Red knots breed in the Canadian Arctic and congregate in large numbers at wintering areas and migration stop-over sites across the Americas.
+The species has undergone a marked population decline.
+Photo: Patrícia M. González global analysis identified natural areas with high concentrations of carbon where carbon loss is "irrecoverable on timescales relevant to avoiding dangerous climate impacts" and where carbon stores can be affected by local activities (as opposed to climate change itself).
+The most important include large expanses of tropical forest in the Amazon, Congo, Guiana Shield and southeast Asia.